 Do NOT stop paying monthly bills.
 By doing so, you could get into debt, which just makes the divorce more expensive.
 You will also ruin your credit.
 Most importantly, you can’t just stop!

 A judge will make you continue paying the bills you paid for during the duration of the marriage.
-This is called “status quo”.
-Every County has an administrative order requiring divorcing spouse to abide in keeping a status quo until the divorce is finalized.
+This is called the “status quo”.
+Every County has an administrative order requiring the divorcing spouse to abide in keeping a status quo until the divorce is finalized.